PrekshaNema25/StructuredData_To_Descriptions/README.md

-# Move On And Never Look Back: An Improved Neural Encoder Decoder Architecture for Generating Natural Language Descriptions from Structured Data
+# *Move On And Never Look Back*: An Improved Neural Encoder Decoder Architecture for Generating Natural Language Descriptions from Structured Data

 Given Wikipedia infoboxes for personalities generated natural language text